 Additional tie-dye supplies we recommend:

 Tulip One-Step Dye bottles come with the dye powder in the bottles.
 To mix your dye, remove the nozzle and add tap water to the fill line on each bottle.
-Replace the nozzle with the cap still on, and shake each bottle thoroughly until all dye powder dissolves.
-Wait to mix your dyes until you are ready to apply them.
-Dyes left unapplied for more than 72 hours might lose their concentration and might not appear as vibrant after dyeing.
+Replace the nozzle with the cap still on and shake each bottle thoroughly until all dye powder dissolves.
+For refill packets, after dye bottle has been used, rinse out bottle, open dye packet wearing protective gloves, pour dye into bottle and continue with instructions above to mix and use.

-Lay your damp T-shirt (or fabric) out flat onto your covered word surface.
-For a perfect center spiral for a Spiral Technique, locate the center of the collar and the section just under the sleeves.
+For this project, we’re demonstrating the classic Spiral Tie-Dye Technique.
+To make a perfect center spiral, locate the center of the collar and the section just under the sleeves.
 This is your center point for your spiral tie dye!
 Pinch the fabric at this point and twist into a swirl.
 Keep twisting the fabric tightly until the entire shirt is formed into a spiral shape.
 Use 3 rubber bands to hold your spiraled shirt in place, crisscrossing the rubber bands to create 6 wedge shapes.